-Throwing something over and over again can stretch or tear your UCL.
-Baseball pitchers can damage it over time until it tears.
+Throwing, with poor mechanicssomething over and over again can stretch or tear your UCL. as frequently seen in baseball pitchers.
 It can happen to javelin throwers and other athletes, too.

 You can also rupture your UCL by falling on your arm when it's outstretched.

 Ligaments in the shoulder connect your humerus to your shoulder blade (also called the scapula).
 They also connect the clavicle, or collarbone, to the top of your shoulder blade.